f9mac/puppeteer-extra-plugin-proxy/README.md

 # puppeteer-extra-plugin-proxy

-> A plugin for [puppeteer-extra](https://github.com/berstend/puppeteer-extra) to prevent proxy support.
+> A plugin for [puppeteer-extra](https://github.com/berstend/puppeteer-extra) to add proxy support

 ## Install